captainrobbo/wikijstest/manuals/cms/timingintegration.md

 63.5
-1:03.5 - equivalent to 63.5, first digit assumed to be minutes 2:03 - assumed to be an 800m time of 2 minutes, and not a Marathon, because only one colon 2:02:57 - the marathon world record, two colons so contains hours 73:15 - a half marathon time, equivalent to 1:03:15
+1:03.5 - equivalent to 63.5, first digit assumed to be minutes 2:03 - assumed to be an 800m time of 2 minutes, and not a Marathon, because only one colon 2:02:57 - a marathon time, two colons so contains hours 73:15 - a half marathon time, equivalent to 1:03:15

 If you are an ultrarunners, you will need to count up the hours!